 Bulletin Board Policy

-Persons seeking the reconsideration of a title in the collection are asked to complete a “Request for Reconsideration of Library Materials” form, available online or in person.
+Persons seeking the reconsideration of a title in the collection are asked to complete the "Request for Reconsideration of Library Materials” form, also available in person.

 Gift & Donation Policy